 What are we doing about it

 The Sustainable Fisheries Solutions and Retrieval Support Contribution Program (Ghost Gear Fund) encourages Canadians to take actions to reduce plastic in the marine environment.
-The Ghost Gear Fund will support projects to retrieve or dispose of ghost gear, invest in innovative gear technology, and encourage international leadership.
+The Ghost Gear Fund supports projects to:

 Along with the Ghost Gear Fund, we have been working with industry on ongoing basis where fish harvesters are being encouraged to undertake ghost gear removal initiatives, in conjunction with local fishery enforcement officers.
 We are also working to expand current mandatory reporting requirements for lost gear to more fisheries.